List programming

 and~init

-down the calls to make them available; we could have instead made an aux function without those:
+down the recursion to keep them available; we could have instead made an aux function without those:

 let fold_right l ~f ~init =